Agent Integration Guide¶

 Discover → Build → Submit → Poll → Deliver

-Each stage has a clear API call and a clear exit condition.
+Each stage has a specific API call and a clear exit condition.

 1. Discover¶